jasonracey/audio-file-scripts/README.md

 ```

 ## clean-cue.sh
 Replaces all characters outside the ASCII character set with a question mark in all cue files in the directory tree.
+This is sometimes a prerequisite for for split-cue.

 #### Clean all cue files:
 ```